wkm97/drivers-map/README.md

 7. Added Popup for driver marker to display extra information.
     - noticed the `#problem` that the popup content blended in too much with the map
     - Popup content is not easily customizable, therefore `src/app/globals.css` is the workaround for it
-8. Added feature to show the path from driver to initial location
+8. Added feature to show the path from driver to initial location.
     - use mapbox direction API service
     - the URL restricted token created on step 3 is not usable, so `SECRET_MAPBOX_TOKEN` is created separately.
+    - check referer in header to mitigate requests from other party to `/api/directions` using `ALLOWED_HOST` environment variable.
     - this token is not exposed to the public
     - `#problem` with no example on implementing path layer, found the `#solution` solve it by reading the [geojson example](https://visgl.github.io/react-map-gl/examples/geojson), [linestring example](https://docs.mapbox.com/mapbox-gl-js/example/zoomto-linestring/)
     - geojson example guide me how to use Source and Layer and linestring example guide me on the geojson data properties needed by linestring layer